alex3683/laxar/docs/manuals/writing_pages.md

 What if we additionally would like to close the popup on demand from outside based on another action?
 This is where the concept of *merged features* comes into play.
 *Merged features* allow us to merge or better concatenate two arrays, where one array is defined as a feature for the composition and the second array is defined in the `mergedFeatures` object.
-Syntactically this is achieved via a map under the key `mergedFeatures` where the key of each entry is the path of the array in the features and the value is the array to merge this value with.
+Syntactically this is achieved via a map under the key `mergedFeatures` where the key of each entry is the path to the array in the features and the value is the array to merge this value with.

 This should become clear when looking at our adjusted example: